rkotkas/subscription-pipeline/README.md

 ## Usage

-The pipeline script (`pipeline.py`) can be run using the bash script (`script.sh`) to process the data and update the database.
-Script.sh will create the /build directory, copy pipeline.py file from dev directory and run the file.
+The pipeline script `pipeline.py` can be run using the bash script `script.sh` to run tests, process the data and update the database.
+Script.sh first runs the unittests in `tests.py`, then creates the `\build` directory, copy `pipeline.py`  from `\dev` directory and run `pipeline.py`.
 Here’s how to use it:

 ### Running the Pipeline